Blog, Fermented Food, Homebrew Recipes, Recipe Box

 As the sweet pollen nestled into the white velvet flower cones is so delicate, I prefer to go without rinsing the flowers before using them.
-Before you get grossed out by the idea of dirt or buggies, don’t worry – we’ll make sure the end result is bug-free.
+Before you get grossed out by the idea of dirt or buggies, don’t worry – we’ll make sure the result is bug-free.

 Process the flowers by chopping off the green bits (sepal) and putting the flowers in a gallon pot.
 Add the raisins to the same pot.

-When the water is at a steady, rolling boil, remove it from heat and add the sugar.
+When the water is at a steady, rolling boil, remove it from the heat and add the sugar.
 Stir it carefully until it is all dissolved.

 Pour the hot syrup water over the flowers and raisins in the other pot, put a lid on, and let it steep for at least an hour.